validatedpatterns/docs/content/patterns/rag-llm-gitops/getting-started.md

 ### Deploy application

-***Note:**: This pattern supports two types of vector databases, EDB Postgres for Kubernetes and Redis.
-By default the pattern will deploy EDB Postgres for Kubernetes as a vector DB.
-To deploy Redis, change the global.db.type to REDIS in [values-global.yaml](./values-global.yaml).
+**Note**: This pattern supports two types of vector databases, EDB Postgres for Kubernetes, and Redis.
+By default the pattern will deploy EDB Postgres for Kubernetes as a vector database.
+To deploy Redis, change the `global.db.type` parameter to the `REDIS` value in [values-global.yaml](./values-global.yaml).

 ```yaml
 ---